 Is Nice worth visiting?
 Yes, totally!
 The city is beautiful and the weather there is amazing, so it’s an amazing starting point of the 3-day itinerary around French Riviera.
 It’s very convenient to stay in Nice, if you’re planning to do a road trip around the French Riviera, because of the convenient location of Nice!

-The highway to St. Tropez has some pay tolls, so the total cost of going to St. Tropez from Nice is around 5.7 euros (maybe a bit more if you stay on the highway a bit longer).
-Because of some heavy traffic in different parts of the route, getting from Nice to St. Tropez took longer than expected: around 2 hours.
+The highway to St. Tropez has some pay tolls, so the total cost of going to St. Tropez from Nice is around 6 euros (maybe a bit more if you stay on the highway a bit longer).
+Because of some heavy traffic in different parts of the route, getting from Nice to St. Tropez took us longer than expected: around 2 hours.
 But it was totally worth it.
-Wondering what is St. Tropez like?

-St. Tropez is a very cosy small Mediterranean town with plenty of seaside restaurants, expensive yachts in front of them and souvenir shops selling clothes white as pearl.
+St. Tropez is a very cosy small Mediterranean town with plenty of seaside restaurants, expensive yachts in front of them and souvenir shops selling posh white clothes.

 Even though a lunch in St. Tropez is probably going to be quite expensive (around 60 euros for 2 people), you can always stay on a budget in Cote D’Azur (yes, that’s possible) by ordering a buckwheat crêpe, stopping by an ice-cream cafe or some cake shop.